 The Newhart Family Theatre is a part of the Mundelein Center for the Fine and Performing Arts, located at 1020 W. Sheridan Road.

 The theatre, which debuted in the fall of 2012, has been named in honor of Loyola alumnus and comedian Bob Newhart, who graduated from Loyola’s Quinlan School of Business in 1952.
 All three of Newhart’s sisters attended Mundelein College, including Joan Newhart, BVM, who also served as an administrator at Mundelein.

 “When I graduated from Loyola University Chicago in 1952, it would never have occurred to me that one day there would be a Newhart Family theatre on Loyola’s campus,” commented Newhart.
 “It is a great source of pride and honor for all our families.”

 An intimate space, the theatre provides the perfect atmosphere for student performers to engage with the audience.
-It will allow students to experiment with the latest advancements in audio, video and lighting technologies available.
+It allows students to experiment with the latest advancements in audio, video and lighting technologies available.
 To support the production program in the theatre, scenic and costume workshops have been built in Mundelein that provide excellent teaching spaces for building skills in theatre technology.